 ABSTRACT

 Pediatric patients receiving solid organ transplants may develop lymphoproliferative diseases, including graft-versus-host disease (GvHD) and post-transplant lymphoproliferative diseases (PTLDs).
 We characterized lesions in 11 clinically ill NOD.Cg-Prkdcscid Il2rgtm1Wjl/SzJ (NSG) mice that received pediatric patient-derived solid tumors (PDXs) and developed immunodeficiency-associated lymphoproliferations comparable to GvHD and PTLDs over a period of 46 to 283 days post implantation.
 Lymphoproliferations were diffusely positive for human-specific biomarkers, including NUMA1, CD45, and CD43, but lacked immunoreactivity for murine CD45.
-Human immune cells were CD3 positive, with subsets having immunoreactivity for CD4 and CD8 as well as PAX5, CD79a, and IRF4, resulting from populations of human T and B cells present within the xenotransplants.
+Human immune cells were CD3-positive, with subsets having immunoreactivity for CD4 and CD8 as well as PAX5, CD79a, and IRF4, resulting from populations of human T and B cells present within the xenotransplants.
 Tissues and organs infiltrated included mucocutaneous zones (oral cavity, perigenital and perianal regions), haired skin, tongue, esophagus, forestomach, thyroid, salivary glands, lungs, liver, kidneys, spleen, lymph nodes, bone marrow, and brain.
 In 4/5 mice with PTLD, Epstein-Barr virus (EBV)-encoded small RNAs (EBERs) were detected by in situ hybridization in PAX5+ human B cells associated with the PDX (n = 1/4) or with engrafted human immune cells at other anatomic locations (n = 4/11).
 One of the 4 mice had an EBV-associated human large B-cell lymphoma.
 NSG mice receiving xenotransplants can develop combinations of GvHD, EBV-driven PTLD, and B-cell lymphoma similar to those occurring in human pediatric patients.
 Therefore, pediatric xenotransplants should undergo histopathologic and immunohistochemical assessment upon collection to ensure that the specimen is not a lymphoma and does not contain lymphoma cells, as these neoplasms can morphologically mimic small round blue cell pediatric solid tumors.

 Keywords

-Mice, NSG, PTLD, GvHD, lymphoproliferations, lymphoma, EBV
+Mice, NSG, graft-versus-host disease, post-transplant lymphoproliferative diseases, lymphoma, EBV

 For several decades, since the discovery of the nude mouse, immunodeficient mouse strains have been used for human tumor implantation studies.34 Implanting pieces of human tumors directly into severely immunocompromised NSG mice has become a popular modeling strategy for studying rare pediatric tumors and a tool for personalizing therapeutic approaches, as these xenografts more accurately recapitulate the biological features and drug responses of human neoplasms.2,15,37 Consequently, patient-derived xenograft (PDX) mouse models are being used not only to investigate the mechanisms of tumor biology but also to improve the success of preclinical trials.
 The popularity of the NSG (NOD.Cg-Prkdcscid Il2rgtm1Wjl/SzJ) mouse is attributed to the fact that it is functionally T-, B-, and NK-cell deficient and has reduced innate immunity, including defects in dendritic and macrophage functions and multiple cytokine abnormalities related to the loss of IL-2–dependent signals.41 However, there are limitations to using severely immunocompromised mice, such as NSG mice, as human disease models.
 The highly immunodeficient state of NSG mice renders them vulnerable to bacterial and viral infections, spontaneous mouse T-cell lymphomas, and the development of post-transplant lymphoproliferations, which may or may not be associated with infectious etiologies such as Epstein-Barr virus (EBV) (i.e., human gammaherpesvirus 4, the causative agent of infectious mononucleosis).5,13,14,45,46 Experimentally induced lymphoproliferations and lymphomas can affect the data generated from preclinical studies and the ability to engraft and propagate rare tumors.
 Thus, it is necessary to recognize the pathogenesis of these lesions and develop strategies to deal with them when they are encountered.